Phuple/skript-addon-tutorial/README.md

     return "example effect";
 }

-// Now, the main part. execution
+// Main execution
 @Override
 protected void execute(Event event) {
-    // you can run any code here now!
+    // Skript will call this method and execute the code in this method.
     Bukkit.getLogger().info("Test");
 }
 ```